maprice/Flowto/README.md

 - [x] Allow user to view all comments for an image within a separate activity
 - [x] [ButterKnife](http://jakewharton.github.io/butterknife/) annotation library to reduce view boilerplate
 - [x] Splash Screen
+- [x] #Hashtag and @Mentions highlighting with SpannableString and Matcher
+- [x] ViewHolder pattern for smooth scrolling

 ## Demo
 ### Basic user flow